5 Steps to take if you are the victim of a loan scam

 Step 3: Report Fraudulent Business Practices to the Internet Crime Complaint Center

-If the scam occurred online—such as through fake ads, fraudulent loan websites, or phishing emails—file a complaint with the Internet Crime Complaint Center (IC3) at ic3.gov.
-The IC3, run by the FBI, works with federal and other law enforcement authorities to investigate online fraud.
+If the scheme played out online, through fake loan ads, spoofed websites, or phishing emails, file a complaint with the Internet Crime Complaint Center at the official IC3.gov site ic3.gov.
+The IC3 operates under the FBI and coordinates with federal and other law enforcement agencies when online fraud crosses state or national lines.

 Your IC3 complaint should include: